-Carpenter Bee Treatment
+Carpenter Bee Facts & Information

 Carpenter bees can be black, green, or purplish.
 The rear portion of the body (abdomen) alternates with dark and orange-yellowish bands.
 Because of the stripes, carpenter bees can be confused with honeybees.
 The good news is our Board Certified Entomologists know the difference and will provide carpenter bee treatments that will not harm the sacred and beloved honeybees!